mariadb-operator/mariadb-operator/docs/MAXSCALE.md

 ## `MariaDB` CR

 You can set a `spec.maxScaleRef` in your `MariaDB` resource to make it `MaxScale`-aware.
-By doing so, the primary server reported by `MaxScale` will be used and the high availability tasks such the primary failover will be delegated to `MaxScale`:
+By doing so, the primary server reported by `MaxScale` will be used in `MariaDB` and the high availability tasks such the primary failover will be delegated to `MaxScale`:

 ```yaml
 apiVersion: mariadb.mmontes.io/v1alpha1